 At the other end of the budget are gold fillings.
 These can be up to 10 times the price of a standard amalgam filling, which is the type covered by most dental insurance plans.
 Gold fillings are just as durable as amalgam, and they don’t contain mercury if this is something that worries you.
 They are considered extremely safe and a good option for patients that can afford them.

 These are usually made from composite resin or a similar material and are popular because they closely resemble the color of your natural tooth, making them extremely discreet.
 For this reason, tooth-colored fillings are often requested for any cavities that have developed in the front part of the mouth.
 This style of filling usually requires less preparation than metal alternatives, and they are very safe.
 However, tooth-colored fillings wear out considerably sooner than amalgam sorts, only lasting an average of 5-7 years before replacement is required.

 Ultimately, amalgam and gold are both considered to be both safe and the strongest options available, but this doesn’t necessarily make them the best choice of filling material for your cavity.
 We recommend that you meet with your dentist to discuss which would be the most appropriate to repair your decayed tooth.

-If you would like to arrange an appointment to discuss cavity fillings with our dedicated and experienced dental team, please contact us and get in touch with our offices at your convenience.
+If you would like to arrange an appointment to discuss cavity fillings with our dedicated and experienced dental team, call us to book an appointment with our dentist at Back Mountain Dental.